juanjzb/juanjzb/README.md

 - 👨‍🏫 Professor at [UNI](https://www.uni.edu.ni) - 🗓️ May 2021 to December 2023
 - 👨‍💻 Software Engineer at SDA Global Corp - 🗓️ Sept 2019 to Aug 2022
 - 👨‍🏫 Professor at UNIVAL - 🗓️ Oct 2015 to December 2022
-- 👨🏻‍💼 Head of the IT Department at AGROTECNISA & Grupo Zalan (NI - HN) - 🗓️ Aug 2017 to Aug 2018
+- 👨🏻‍💼 Head of the IT Department at AGROTECNISA & Grupo Zalan (NI 🇳🇮 - HN 🇭🇳) - 🗓️ Aug 2017 to Aug 2018

 ## 🧰 Skills (Ask me about ...)
 - 🎆 HTML, CSS, JavaScript
-- ⚙️ React, Express
+- ⚙️ React, Express (With Typescript)
 - 🛢️ MySQL, SQL Server, PostgreSQL, MongoDB

+- ➕ also (Vanilla PHP,C# + EF + LinQ, VB.Net, Wordpress)

 ## 📫 How to reach me
 - :email: zb.juanjose@gmail.com